 Our Board of Directors

-Our volunteer Board of Directors consists of several lawyers, community leaders and other professionals from across the province who share a dedication to the pursuit of equal access to justice for all British Columbians.
+Our volunteer Board of Directors consists of several judges, lawyers, community leaders and other professionals from across the province who share a dedication to the pursuit of equal access to justice for all British Columbians.

 Heather was called to the BC bar in 2011.
 She holds an LLB from the University of Victoria, and a BA in International Development Studies from Dalhousie University.
 Before joining APB, Heather practiced civil litigation in Vancouver, and was a visiting lawyer at the Guyana Legal Aid Clinic in Georgetown, Guyana.
 She's also worked as a legal analyst with the Ending Violence Association of BC and as a program director for the Law Foundation of BC.
 Heather oversees APB’s Roster Program and Court of Appeal Program.

 Jamie is APB’s Founding Executive Director.
 He's a practising civil litigator and a former Executive Director of the UBC Law Students’ Legal Advice Program and Pro Bono Law of BC.
 He volunteers as a law instructor for people overcoming homelessness and addiction, and regularly provides pro bono legal services in his East Vancouver community.
 He's also a Life Bencher of the Law Society of BC.
 In 2019, Jamie conducted an external review of legal aid service delivery in BC for the province's Attorney General.